 The success of our PhD program is reflected in our job placement record.
 Historically, approximately 55 percent of our graduates are placed in the tenure-stream academic market, 15 percent at research institutions, and the remaining 30 percent at government jobs, post docs, non-tenure stream positions, and industry.
 Our placements since 2000 include highly ranked universities such as the University of Minnesota, Carnegie Mellon University, Royal Holloway College (London), the University of Virginia, and the University of Toronto, as well as liberal art colleges such as Oberlin, Kenyon, the College of William and Mary, Washington and Jefferson College, and Colgate University.

 Our program is designed to exploit the strength of our faculty’s research, which generally encompasses more than one field within economics.
 In addition to rigorous first-year core courses in microeconomic theory, macroeconomics, econometrics and math, our students specialize in two different major fields.
-Fields include applied microeconomics, econometrics, experimental, labor/development economics, macroeconomics, and microeconomics.
+Fields include applied microeconomics, econometrics, experimental, labor/development economics, macroeconomics, and applied microeconomics.
 Within applied microeconomics, we offer three different major tracks: environmental, urban/public, and history/institutions.

 We involve students in our research community from the beginning of their second year in our program.
 At least three times per week, we hold lunchtime brown bags in which students and faculty present research in progress and receive early feedback.
 These brown bags foster collegiality among faculty and students and result in productive research collaborations.
 In addition to the brown bags, students are exposed to frontier research conducted by external speakers via our seminar series in each of the six fields.
 Most of our seminar series are run jointly with Carnegie Mellon University, extending our research community beyond the walls of our building.